KMoulin/nnUnetDiff/README.md

 - Install nnUnet v2 :
   - pip install nnunetv2

+# Copying the model
+Download the trained model from the Release: https://github.com/KMoulin/nnUnetDiff/releases/download/V1/Models.zip Unzip the folder but make sure to keep the subfolder structure "\Results\Dataset007_All\nnUNetTrainer__nnUNetPlans__2d" which is recognized by nnUnet

 # Running nnUnet

 The nnUnet approach use 3 folders for training, testing and running.
 These folder path should be added as environement variable as described here: https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/set_environment_variables.md

-If you are only planning on using the network for making prediction/segmentation, you need only the PrePro folder and the Result folder added to your environement variables.
+If you are only planning on using the network for making prediction/segmentation, you need only the Result containing the trainend model added to your environement variables.
-For simplicity, these two environement variable are added to the path before within the ROI_nnUnet Matlab and Python example codes.
+For simplicity, these two environement variable are added to the path within the ROI_nnUnet Matlab and Python example codes.
 Some Python path are also needed to run nnUnet wich are also added in the example codes.
+[!IMPORTANT]
+Please adjust these path in the ROI_NNUNET_KM.m/.py for your system file before running them!
+Use the path where you copied the trained model!

 The main system command to call the nnUnet is as follow: nnUNetv2_predict -i "' folderIn '" -o "' folderOut '" -c 2d -d 7 -f all -p nnUNetPlans -device cpu